-Tax season is synonymous for most accounting professionals with long hours and stressful days.
+Many people struggle to strike a balance between their personal and professional lives, and it’s a struggle that is changing the way people view their career choices.
+The answer to striking a balance between your work life and personal life lies in temporary work.
+And tax season is synonymous for most accounting professionals with long hours and stressful days.
+Work/life balance seems to go out the window.
 But stress can lead to burnout, relationship trouble at home and even increased risk of getting sick.
 With some planning, you can take care of yourself, spend time with your family and provide exceptional service to your clients.

 Here are five ways for work balance during tax season:

 One of the easiest ways to decrease your stress during tax season is to increase your productivity so you spend less time at work.
 “Developing and maintaining a strict schedule has helped me to increase productivity and frees up a lot of time that can be spent outside of the office,” says Michael Raanan, President of Landmark Tax Group .
 Every morning during tax season, he allocates two hours where doesn’t check email or accept phone calls so he can focus on completing tasks.
 He also limits in-person meetings and networking events to one day during the week.

 2. Make Time for Exercise

 Rosalie Moscoe, Registered Nutritional Consultant Practitioner, stress relief and nutrition expert and author of Frazzled Hurried Woman!
 Your Stress Relief Guide to Thriving. . .Not Merely Surviving, coaches her accountant clients to think of tax time as their Olympics and reminds them to get regular exercise to stay in shape.
 “Get up and walk every so often to get blood circulating – even a 15 minute walk outside at lunch time will help you feel energized.
 If you can get to the gym for a half an hour or walk on a treadmill, it will help boost energy levels and reduce stress.”
 Moscoe says.

 3. Take a Break During the Day When Possible